Industrial Fastener · Screws Series

 Functionally there is significant overlap, especially at smaller sizes.
 Generally, a machine screw is smaller (typically below M8), has a uniform thread along the full length, and is intended to be turned into a tapped hole or held with a nut and tightened from the screwdriver/wrench head.
 A bolt is generally larger and intended to be held by a nut tightened from the nut side.
 The terminology is loose in practice.

-Need a quote on Machine Screw?
+Ready to quote Machine Screw?